LispCookbook/cl-cookbook/scripting.md

     Listening on localhost:9003.

-Note that this runs the production webserver, not a development one, so we can run the binary on our VPS right away and access the app from outside.
+Note that this runs the production webserver, not a development one, so we can run the binary on our VPS right away and access the application from the outside.

 We have one thing to take care of, it is to find and put the thread of the running web server on the foreground.
 In our `main` function, we